pdmeyer/pdm.scale/readme.md

 Utilities for working with 12 tone equal temperament scales in Max MSP.

+## Gen Patches
 This package currently includes four gen patches:

 - `pdm.scale.fit.gendsp` : fit a note to a scale
 - `pdm.scale.xpose.gendsp` : transpose a note by a specified number of scale degrees
 - `pdm.scale.validate.gendsp` : validate that a scale is formatted correctly for use in the library
 - `pdm.scale.length.gendesp` : get the length of a scale

+The gen patches are useful for processing events or signals in Max, MSP, gen~, or RNBO.

 Scales are provided to the objects as a buffer containing an ascending list of semitone intervals.